-For Sale By Owner is always an option!
-It involves your selling your home on your own, without using a real estate professional.
-While we don't recommend undertaking this complicated, expensive process on your own, we will be happy to send you a free report of dos and don'ts when selling your home by yourself.Back to top
+For Sale By Owner is always an option - it means selling your home on your own, without using a real estate professional.
+While we don't recommend undertaking this complicated, expensive process on your own, we will be happy to send you a free report of do's and don'ts when selling your home by yourself.Back to top

 Do I have to put a For Sale sign on my lawn?